* Imports rise 2.7 percent, exports fall 0.9 percent

 Imports rose 2.7 percent on higher shipments of electronic

 and electrical equipment, in particular cellular phones, as well

 as motor vehicles and parts.
 Volumes grew 2.2 percent from

 Exports dropped 0.9 percent on lower demand for farm,

 fishing and food products and metal and non-metallic mineral

 products.
 Volumes rose 0.4 percent from the previous month.

 Exports to the United States, which took 75.5 percent of all

-Canadian exports in November, rose 3.9 percent, while were up by
+Canadian exports in November, grew 3.9 percent while imports

-1.7 percent.
-As a result, Canada's trade surplus with the United
+were up by 1.7 percent.
+As a result, Canada's trade surplus with

 Exports to countries other than the United States fell by